 A desktop riser is a device that sits atop or clamps to a regular desk and allows the user to raise their monitor and keyboard up whenever they want to switch from sitting to standing.
 A very clever, and relatively inexpensive alternative to being stuck in the chair all day.
 But there’s clever, and then there’s really clever.

 When the VariDesk first came out mid-2013 the Editors at WorkWhileWalking gave it a rave review, and it sold like popsicles at the playground on a hot summer day.
-We’ve since had to drop the Editors’ Scorecard rating on the VariDesk, not because of any flaws in the product, but because the competition has been flooding into the market and there are now even better choices for the money.
-The Kangaroo and Wallaby line of risers from ErgoDesktop as well as the WorkFit-S and WorkFit-A risers from Ergotron have become so popular that the manufacturers have had a hard time keeping up with orders.
+We’ve since had to drop the Experts Rating on the VariDesk, not because of any flaws in the product, but because competition has been flooding into the market and there are now even better choices for the money.
+The Kangaroo and Wallaby line of risers from ErgoDesktop, the One-Touch line from Erogtech Group, and the WorkFit-S riser from Ergotron have become so popular that the manufacturers have had a hard time keeping up with orders.

 Before we proceed with the review of the VariDesk we invite you to read our recently updated Desktop Riser Derby, a comparative review of our top choices in the category.